Bonefest/EcsGames/README.md

 [__Status__: *unactive*] Multitext class - creating html-like text patterns\
 [__Status__: *unactive*] Text scripting parser\
 [__Status__: *unactive*] System pre-defined and user extensible game configuration

+# Systems overview

+### Dialog System

+Consists of 4 main parts

+*DialogDatabase* - Dialogs container.
+Main purposes are: loading dialogs from JSON and sharing them to other systems;\
+*Dialog* - Container of replicas, greeting text and (optional) next default dialog id.\
+*DialogInfo* - Structure for communicating between logic and view.
+Contains information about active dialog, dialog member, current dialog text.\
+*Replica* - Represents action (Command pattern).

+*DialogDatabase* based on available data builds a dialog with the array of replicas.
+Each replica consists of one or more actions (thanks to *MultipleReplica*) but should be changed in the future because of inefficient using of memory. (e.g *ReplicaAction* represents a command but Replica represents a container of actions and it's title).

+Problems:

+-Now it's impossible to create a dynamic dialog.
+We cannot build a dialog based on some state of game and are limiting ourself only to static built-in dialog.\
+-Dynamic dialogs require some sort of scripting language and that's overkill.

+Usage:

+*TalkingState* on activating obtain information from dialog member about dialog id, asks *DialogDatabase* to create the dialog and initialize *DialogInfo* structure.
+Creates dialog view.\
+*DialogView* obtain current active dialog and initialize a list of possible replicas.\
+Whenever dialog changes or player selects other replica, *TalkingState* informs the *DialogView* about that.